donovanainsley/habits-and-fitness/README.md

 1. [freepik:](https://www.freepik.com/)
    - For free to use images used throughout my website.
 1. [w3schools:](https://www.w3schools.com/)
-   - Was used for creating the flipcards, as well as being a resource for information.
+   - Was used for creating the flipcards, onclick function as well as being a resource for information.
 1. [Cloud Convert:](https://cloudconvert.com/jpeg-to-webp)
    - To convert images from jpeg to webp.
 1. [Red Ketchup:](https://redketchup.io/image-resizer)